xclusive36/MarkItUp/docs/COMPARISON.md

 - Web-based access from multiple devices
 - Real-time collaboration with team members
 - Self-hosted solution for privacy
-- AI-powered features out of the box
+- AI-powered features out of the box (including local Ollama)
+- Zero-cost unlimited AI with complete privacy
 - Modern, responsive interface

 **Choose Obsidian if you want:**